 After all equipment is connected, begin applying pressure slowly to the system while monitoring for leaks.
 Minor leaks are just an inconvenience; you can tighten things up as the transfer proceeds.
 Hold the filter housing upside down.
 As the source keg empties gas will flow into the assembly, forcing the remaining beer through the filter.
 When the transfer is complete, remove the quick-disconnect at the airlock side of the system first, then the quick-disconnect at the inlet to the dispense tank.

-Procedures are basically the same for non-cartridge filters such as the one shown in Figure 2.
+Procedures are basically the same for non-cartridge filters.
 You can also add adapter fittings to this filter as suggested for the cartridge units.
 That way, the hoses you’ve terminated with swivel nuts can be used elsewhere when the filter is not in use.

 Filter manufacturers make all sorts of claims about filter lifetimes and the amount of beer that can be filtered with a single cartridge.
 It’s almost impossible to predict these numbers, since there’s no way of knowing how much junk is in the beer being filtered or how the filters are being cleaned between uses.
 A used filter allowed to dry out completely can become useless quickly depending on your water supply and other factors such as mold growth.